adamwitanowski-nib/redocly/developer-portal/quotepurchaseflows.md

  - Benefit name
  - Benefit description
  - Benefit limit and sub-limits

+To access plan benefits it is recommend using the [Product benefits by Plan API](openapi/products/tag/Plan/paths/~1v1~1%7BbrandCode%7D~1plans~1%7BplanId%7D~1benefits/get/)

  This can be used to avoid hard coding benefit limits in integrated purchase paths.
 ```mermaid